coldbrewstudios/nextjs-link-bundle-size/README.md

 Do:
 `npm run build`

-See the about page size:
+See the all bundle size and about page size:
 ![image](https://user-images.githubusercontent.com/57114335/122676530-cc920a80-d1de-11eb-963e-07b339331b1a.png)

-Then remove the link import, run the build and see about page size:
+Then remove the link import, run the build and see the all bundle size and about page size:
 ![image](https://user-images.githubusercontent.com/57114335/122676553-de73ad80-d1de-11eb-8fa6-4a0da94d79b8.png)